mschmidt3/zero_to_gans/README.md

 First steps try to get parameter for normalization.
 The result was terrible in ever batch there were some completely black ans some completely white images.

+## The Project.

+I choose the intel-image-classification data set I found on Kaggle.
+The goal of the project is to set up an resnet similar to the on we used in the course.